 Lastly, a shortcut can be created which logs you in with a single double-click.

 - Find the Putty application on your PC.
 Right-click and select Create Shortcut.

 - Right-click on the shortcut and select Properties.

 - Click on the Shortcut tab of the Properties dialog box.

-- In the Target box append load <session> where session is the name created in step 2.3, above.
+- In the Target box append load <session> where <session> is the Putty session name created above.

 - Double-click the shortcut to login to this host.